 Second, our techniques relate to the rich literature of deep learning theory.
-Inspired by the framework of NTK introduced by \cite{jacot2018neural}, recently \cite{du2018gradient,du2019gradient,allen2019convergence,zou2020gradient} establish linear convergence rate of neural networks for fitting random labels.
+Inspired by the framework of NTK introduced by \cite{jacot2018neural}, recently \cite{du2018gradient,du2019gradient,allen2019convergence,zou2020gradient} establish a linear convergence rate of neural networks for fitting random labels.
 One key property of GD-trained neural networks is the so-called implicit regularization of parameters.
-Namely, the minimizer of over-parameterized neural networks is close to the random initialization.
+Namely, the minimizer of overparameterized neural networks is close to the random initialization.
 Combined with uniform convergence results in statistical learning, this implicit regularization leads to the generalization property of neural networks in the absence of label noise \citep{arora2019fine}.
 However, none of these works delves into the generalization ability of neural networks when confronted with noisy labels. \cite{kuzborskij2022learning} is the only work that attempts to study the GD-trained neural networks with additive noise.
 To tackle the challenge posed by the score matching, our approach and, consequently, our theoretical results differ from the existing literature on deep learning theory for supervised learning in three key aspects: 1) handling unbounded input, 2) dealing with vector-valued output, and 3) incorporating an additional time variable.

-Lastly, our work is connected to a body of research focused on early stopping rules in kernel regression.
+Lastly, our work is connected to a body of research focused on early-stopping rules in kernel regression.
 See \cite{celisse2021analyzing} for a comprehensive overview of this topic.
-Our work considers a multi-output extension of the early stopping rule developed in \cite{raskutti2014early}, which controls the complexity of the predictor class based on empirical distribution.
+Our work considers a multi-output extension of the early-stopping rule developed in \cite{raskutti2014early}, which controls the complexity of the predictor class based on empirical distribution.